-Clark County, Boulder City, Henderson1, Las Vegas, and North Las Vegas are partners in Southern Nevada Strong, a regional planning effort with the purpose to build a foundation for long-term economic prosperity and community livelihood by better integrating transportation, housing, and job opportunities throughout Southern Nevada.
-The most recent RAI for Southern Nevada was completed as part of the Southern Nevada Strong Regional process in 2015.
+Clark County, Boulder City, Henderson, Las Vegas, and North Las Vegas are partners in Southern Nevada Strong, a regional planning effort with the purpose to build a foundation for long-term economic prosperity and community livelihood by better integrating transportation, housing, and job opportunities throughout Southern Nevada.
 A genuinely free market in housing undistorted by discrimination is essential to achieving this goal and reducing living costs for all Southern Nevada households.
 Southern Nevada Strong's regional plan, which was adopted in 2015, shows a possible future for Southern Nevada in which: